antvis/G6/docs/api/Graph.en.md

 **Return**

-- Type of the return value: String;
+- Type of the return value: string;
 - The return value is the image url.

 **Usage**